programmingnat/Medium-Article-2-HW/README.md

 The only requirement is that the article is at least 150 words long (not counting snippits of code).

-**Also, you cannot write about the same topic as last time in Medium Article 1**
+**Also, you cannot write about the same topic you wrote about in Medium Article 1!**

 Some of the topics we've covered so far: